Before we start the comparison, I'll explain in the video what a good agency setup looks like at its best.*

 - Founders work in the accounts themselves

-- Deep interlocking of email and WhatsApp marketing (webhook setups)
+- Deep interlinking of email and WhatsApp marketing (webhook setups)

 Cons

-- Focused on Klaviyo and Chatarmin — wrong fit if you run a different tool
+- Focus on Klaviyo and Chatarmin — if you run a different tool, this isn't the place for you

-- Founded recently (2025): growing client base, but not yet the breadth of the established players
+- Recently founded (2025): a growing client base, but not yet the breadth of the established players

-Recommendation: If you run Chatarmin as your tool — or plan to — and want a partner who knows the system inside out, amail is the obvious first choice.
+Recommendation: If you use Chatarmin as your tool — or plan to — and want a partner who knows the system inside out, amail is the first choice.

 Our score: 4.5/5